rilindo/ex358_exam_primer/practice_exams/practice_exam_5_web.md

 - squid be installed and start on boot
 - configure to listen on port `8080`
-- firewall should be figure to allow access to that port.
+- firewall should be configured to allow access to that port.

 4. Create playbook `elinks.yml` to do the following on  `node01`: